-- Mid-Range Hotels: To maintain the spirit of a nature retreat while treating yourself to some comforts, head to Kohl's Ranch Lodge, about 20 minutes from Payson on Highway 260, just a few miles before Christopher Creek Campground.
+- To maintain the spirit of a nature retreat while treating yourself to some comforts, head to Kohl's Ranch Lodge, about 20 minutes from Payson on Highway 260, just a few miles before Christopher Creek Campground.
 The charming A-frame lodge, with pine walls and a stone fireplace, creates a cozy atmosphere that continues through to the guestrooms.
 An outdoor heated pool and hot tub offer a chance to cool off on hot days or warm up on cool evenings.

-- Budget Hotels: One of the best budget options is the motel-style Rim Country Inn, located right in the heart of Payson.
+- One of the best budget options is the motel-style Rim Country Inn, located right in the heart of Payson.
 The room comes with either one or two queen beds, a fridge, coffee maker, and cable TV.

 Tucson: Payson makes a great camping destination during the warmer months, but in winter you may want to camp at much lower elevations, where the temperatures and conditions are more suitable.
 Campgrounds around Tucson offer some interesting alternatives.
 You barely need to drive outside the city limits to find beautiful desert campgrounds and hiking trails.